-Ministry of Human Resource and Development last year issued an order to all 900 universities and 40,000 affiliated colleges across India regarding free WiFi facility on their campuses.
-The colleges and Universities have been asked to collaborate with private players to provide at least 1GB of free data per student, per month.
+Ministry of Human Resource and Development last year issued an order to all 900 universities and 40,000 affiliated colleges across India regarding free Wifi at Education Institutes.
+The colleges and universities have been asked to collaborate with private players to provide at least 1GB of free data per student, per month.
 This could bring about a paradigm shift for India’s educational institutions and students alike.

 Impact of technology evolution on the education sector

 The trends show that Indian students have increasingly started expecting to connect with their educational resources anytime, anywhere and at their convenience.
 They also like to be able to connect with quality educators from around the world and learn from them.
-In fact not just students but teachers also tend to benefit a lot from knowledge sharing with their global counterparts and online training programmes.
-Further, Cloud based applicationsenable educators to upload podcasts, lectures online, increasing convenience for all.
+In fact, not just students but teachers also tend to benefit a lot from knowledge sharing with their global counterparts and online training programs.
+Further, Cloud-based applications enable educators to upload podcasts, lectures online, increasing convenience for all.
 Connected learning thusis fast becoming an integral part of modern education and a powerful teaching tool for educators.

-Free Wi-Fi will help in providing low cost and affordable high quality e-content of all learners in the country and set new benchmarks for connected learning in India.
+Wifi at Education Institutes will help in providing low cost and affordable high-quality e-content of all learners in the country and set new benchmarks for connected learning in India.
 Smart education techniques can be accessible to anyone, anywhere, which would increase digital inclusion.

 What universities need to keep in mind for Free Wifi?

-The creation of digital campuses and implementation of free wifi everywhere is not going to be an easy task though.
+The creation of digital campuses and the implementation of free wifi everywhere is not going to be an easy task though.
 It will require consolidated effort by both universities and private players.
-The infrastructure cost for option fibre, access points will need to be borne by telcos.
+The infrastructure cost for option fiber, access points will need to be borne by telcos.
 24X7 monitoring of the network and enforcement of requisite policies for the subscribers will also need to be provisioned.
-It therefore becomes important for educational institutions to engage with telcos or infrastructure providers who can adhere to all the guidelines.
+It, therefore, becomes important for educational institutions to engage with telcos or infrastructure providers who can adhere to all the guidelines.